Getting Your Google Login

 - You can share your results with other people who have Google logins by clicking the “Share” button in the top-right corner of a document and clicking “Invite people.”
 This will allow other people to view and/or edit this document.
 You can choose who gets access and whether they are allowed to make changes to the results.

-- You can also use your same Google Docs account for online word processing, spreadsheet editing, and presentations—sort of like an online Microsoft Word, Excel, and Powerpoint.
-You can share these documents with friends and co-workers as well, making Google Docs a powerful online collaboration tool.
+- You can also use your same Google Drive account for online word processing, spreadsheet editing, and presentations—sort of like an online Microsoft Word, Excel, and Powerpoint.
+You can share these documents with friends and co-workers as well, making Google Drive a powerful online collaboration tool.